thosgood/this-weeks-finds/markdown/101-151/week107.md

 > that the category of its algebras is isomorphic to the category of
 > algebras of an appropriate monad on the special category (of
 > computads) constructed from the data of the initial monad.
 In the case
-> of the free n-category monad this definition coincides with R.
+> of the free $n$-category monad this definition coincides with R.
 > Street's definition of n-computad.
 In the case of a monad generated
 > by a higher operad this allows us to define a pasting operation in a
-> weak n-category.
+> weak $n$-category.
 It may be also considered as the first step toward
 > the proof of equivalence of the different definitions of weak
-> n-categories.
+> $n$-categories.

-7) Carlos Simpson, Limits in n-categories, approximately 90 pages, preprint available as [alg-geom/9708010](http://xxx.lanl.gov/abs/alg-geom/9708010).
+7) Carlos Simpson, Limits in $n$-categories, approximately 90 pages,
+preprint available as
+[alg-geom/9708010](http://xxx.lanl.gov/abs/alg-geom/9708010).

-> We define notions of direct and inverse limits in an n-category.
+> We define notions of direct and inverse limits in an $n$-category.
 We
-> prove that the (n+1)-category nCAT' of fibrant n-categories admits
+> prove that the $(n+1)$-category nCAT' of fibrant $n$-categories admits
 > direct and inverse limits.
 At the end we speculate (without proofs) on
 > some applications of the notion of limit, including homotopy fiber
-> product and homotopy coproduct for n-categories, the notion of
+> product and homotopy coproduct for $n$-categories, the notion of
 > n-stack, representable functors, and finally on a somewhat different
 > note, a notion of relative Malcev completion of the higher homotopy at
 > a representation of the fundamental group.